-Current ratio as of March 31, 2015 was computed at 1.16:1 lower than the 1.18:1 ratio at the beginning of the year.
-The slight decrease can be attributed to the increase in the trade and other payable accounts.
+Current ratio as of March 31, 2016 was computed at 1.15:1 lower than the 1.16:1 ratio at the beginning of the year.
+The slight decrease can be attributed to the decrease in the trade receivable and cash in bank accounts.